-Here you can find the answers to many of the questions I am frequently asked.
-I'm hopeful that you will find this information helpful.
+Here you can find the answers to a few of the questions I am frequently asked.

 What exactly is a headshot?

 Simply put, a headshot is a photograph of your head and face and not much else.
 Headshots are typically framed from the bottom of the shoulders up, although this can vary slightly for various reasons.

 The purpose of a headshot is to provide a face to tie in to other information, such as when used on a business card.
 The information listed on the card says who you are and what you do, and your headshot puts a face to this information.

 Another example would be for an actor or model.
 Here the headshot is essential as it's nearly impossible to get any work without one, since all the casting director would then have would be your name and bio.
 Chances of getting called without a headshot are not that good.